Gardening for The Future: Why Responsible Beauty Matters

 There has been a lot of often rancorous debate about the use of natives vs. non-native plantings in our gardens over the past several years.

 Thanks to the internet and our ability to take advantage of viewing photos and videos of gardens around the world, if you’re curious, you can learn a tremendous amount about landscape design, xeric gardening, landscape maintenance, and just about anything else that your heart desires when it comes to gardening.
+If you have queries about landscaping, contact DabneyCollins, who answers questions about landscape lighting design.

 But what is still lacking is a focus on beauty and how being surrounded by the beauty of nature is absolutely necessary in order for the human spirit to soar.